 It won't be long before you find yourself trying to catch a fish in your own tank.
 Whether it needs to be isolated because the fish has become a bully, or is injured or sick, the fish will unlikely be willing to go without a chase.
 Because of the rockwork, and the delicate nature of the small aquarium space, hand netting may not be feasible.
 In these cases you can create a simple fish trap at home with a few supplies.

-To start, you will need a clear conatiner, A two liter soda bottle will work for most small fish, a larger container may be needer for larger specimens.
+To start, you will need a clear container, A two liter soda bottle will work for most small fish, a larger container may be needed for larger specimens.
 (For larger fish the same ideas below will work, the trap will just need to be larger).
 You will also need super glue, and a good pair of scissors.
-Older round 2 litter bottles work better than the newer sleek bottles that look like 20 ounce bottles, like those used by the Coca Cola company.
+Older round 2 litter bottles work better than the newer sleek bottles that look like 20 ounce bottles, like those used by the Coca-cola company.

 First, remove any labeling and markings from the bottle.
-Rinse throroughly, do not use soap.
+Rinse thoroughly, do not use soap.
 The container should be free of chemicals.